nh-server/Kurisu/cogs/assistance-cmds/baninfo.wiiu.md

 ---
 title: Wii U bans
-help-desc: Links to ban information pages
+help-desc: Explains bans on the Wii U
 ---

 # Nintendo cares little to almost none about the Wii U anymore.